graphprotocol/graph-improvement-proposals/gips/00XX-indexing-payments.md

 ## High-Level Description

 We are proposing a new coordination mechanism to incentivize subgraph serving to a performant level.
 Such a coordination mechanism is necessary to jump-start, and sometimes maintain, performant subgraph serving.
 One such time is when a subgraph is being upgraded.
+In early conversations this has been referred to as **Direct Indexing Payments** (DIPs).

 In particular, the coordination mechanism has been designed with the following in mind: